16 Jun 2024

 Arrange wills and powers of attorney

-Despite these downsides, only 41% of adults in the UK have written a will, according to research by Canada Life.
+Despite these downsides, only 44% of adults in the UK have written a will, according to this article by The National Will Register.

 Are you one of the millions of people who keep putting it off?
 Honestly, it’s not an onerous process and once it’s done, you’ll feel a great sense of relief.